 As technological capabilities expand, it’s getting harder to distinguish between national security and economic interests.

 Robert Williams is a senior research scholar, lecturer, and executive director of the Paul Tsai China Center at Yale Law School.
-He is also a nonresident fellow at the Brookings Institution.
+He is also a nonresident senior fellow at the Brookings Institution.

 Subscribe to this Lawfare contributor via RSS.

 The Commerce Department’s reports on the impact of steel and aluminum imports on national security embrace an expansive definition of “national security,” setting the stage for other countries—especially China—to pursue similarly expansive definitions.